fmager/real-time/m5_projects/README.md

 # Projects
+This whole module is for levels 3 and 4

 ## How to create real time systems, good frameworks for the different fields and project proposals

 * Starting with a simple prototype